lvclark/polyRAD/README.md

 Clark LV, Lipka AE, and Sacks EJ (2018) polyRAD: Genotype Calling with Uncertainty from Sequencing Data in Polyploids and Diploids.
 Plant and Animal Genome Conference XXVI, January 13-17, San Diego, California, USA. doi:[10.13140/RG.2.2.27134.08001](https://doi.org/10.13140/RG.2.2.27134.08001)

+## Need help with R?

+Video tutorials on R, Python, and linear algebra were produced as part of the NSF grant that funded polyRAD.
+They can be found here: https://www.youtube.com/channel/UCcyeu245nwXnUDoxvcBPqVg

 ## Funding